rclone/rclone/docs/content/bisync.md

 ### All files changed check {#all-files-changed}

-if _all_ prior existing files on either of the filesystems have changed (e.g. timestamps have changed due to changing the system's timezone) then bisync will abort without making any changes.
+If _all_ prior existing files on either of the filesystems have changed (e.g. timestamps have changed due to changing the system's timezone) then bisync will abort without making any changes.
 Any new files are not considered for this check.
 You could use `--force`